-In April 2015, the FASB issued an accounting standard update on simplifying the presentation of debt issuance costs.
-The updated guidance requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The recognition and measurement guidance for debt issuance costs are not affected by the updated guidance.
-The guidance will be effective for the Company beginning July 1, 2016.
-The guidance will result only in a reclassification on the Company's balance sheet.
+Effective July 1, 2016, the Company adopted Accounting Standards Update ("ASU") 2015-03, regarding simplifying the presentation of debt issuance costs.
+The guidance requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+Previously the Company reported these costs as assets on its balance sheet.
+The guidance is applied on a retrospective basis whereby prior-period financial statements must be adjusted to reflect the adoption of the new guidance.
+The guidance only resulted in a reclassification on the Company's consolidated balance sheet.
+The Company has reclassified \$0.3 million from "prepaid expenses and other current assets" to "Debt - short-term", and \$0.7 million from "Other long-term assets"